EstiT/AsciiArtMaker/README.md

 When asked what picture you would like to use, type in the name of the desired image AND the ".gif" extension file
+Small images work best (less than 80 pixels in width)